 NEMT vendor Verida Tennessee Carriers (1-866-405-0238) Tennessee Carriers (1-866-680-0633)

-Signature maternity program CareTN texting outreach Healthy First Steps (rewards through baby's first 15 months) Healthy Rewards (cash/gift-card incentives)
+Signature maternity program CareTN texting outreach Healthy First Steps Healthy Rewards

 BlueCare Tennessee

-For LTSS members, BlueCare runs a layered care-coordinator structure:
+For members needing long-term services and supports, BlueCare runs a layered care-coordinator structure:

-The MyHealth Toolkit mobile app (BCBST member app) provides digital ID card, find-care search, claims, telehealth, and secure messaging.
+The MyHealth Toolkit mobile app provides a digital ID card, find-care search, claims, telehealth, and secure messaging.
 CareTN is BlueCare's case-management text-message platform, useful for high-needs members and pregnant women.

-Best fit for: families in East Tennessee where BCBST's network is strongest; LTSS members who value the most layered care-coordinator structure; families whose existing providers are in-network with BCBST commercial.
+Best fit for: LTSS members who value a layered care-coordinator structure, and families whose existing providers are in-network with the BlueCross BlueShield commercial network.

 UnitedHealthcare Community Plan of Tennessee

-UHC operates a strong statewide network with national-scale infrastructure.
-The flagship UHC differentiator is Healthy First Steps, an outreach and rewards program for pregnant members that pays incentives for attending prenatal visits, postpartum visits, and well-child checks through baby's first 15 months.
-National Healthy First Steps data shows participants average 14% more physician visits and 5.7% lower ED utilization.
-Hotline: 1-800-599-5985.
+UnitedHealthcare Community Plan operates a statewide network with national-scale infrastructure.
+It is the d/b/a of UnitedHealthcare Plan of the River Valley, Inc., a UnitedHealth Group company.
+Its flagship differentiator is Healthy First Steps, an outreach and rewards program for pregnant members that pays incentives for attending prenatal visits, postpartum visits, and well-child checks.

-The standard UnitedHealthcare mobile app provides digital ID card, claims, find-care, and virtual visits.
-NEMT runs through Tennessee Carriers at 1-866-405-0238 (TTY 711).
+The standard UnitedHealthcare mobile app provides a digital ID card, claims, find-care, and virtual visits.
+NEMT runs through Tennessee Carriers at 1-866-405-0238.

-Best fit for: pregnant members and families with young children (Healthy First Steps); members who value a strong national app and customer service infrastructure; families whose existing providers are in-network with UHC.
+Best fit for: pregnant members and families with young children (Healthy First Steps); members who value a strong national app and customer-service infrastructure; families whose existing providers are in-network with UnitedHealthcare.

 Wellpoint Tennessee

 Wellpoint's signature program is Healthy Rewards, cash and gift-card incentives for completing prenatal visits, postpartum visits, well-child checks, and other preventive milestones.
-Specific dollar amounts per activity vary; members can check the current Tennessee-specific reward grid at the Wellpoint Healthy Rewards page.
+Members can check the current Tennessee reward details on the Wellpoint Healthy Rewards page.

 Best fit for: members who want a feature-rich mobile experience; families participating in maternity rewards programs; members who benefit from community-resource referrals beyond medical care.

-**Not sure which plan to pick?** Start by listing your current doctors and specialists.
+Not sure which plan to pick?
+Start by listing your current doctors and specialists.
 Call each MCO's member services line and ask whether your providers are in-network.
 Then compare the maternity, care-coordinator, and digital tools against your family's needs.
-Switching later is straightforward through TennCare Connect at [tenncareconnect.tn.gov](https://tenncareconnect.tn.gov) or 1-855-259-0701.
+Do that work up front: as the switching rules above spell out, you get one without-cause change in your first 90 days and then only your Grand Division's annual change month, so switching later is not a reliable fix for a rushed pick.
+TennCare Connect is at tenncareconnect.tn.gov or 1-855-259-0701.

 What About D-SNPs and Medicare Marketing?